run-ai/docs/docs/Researcher/cli-reference/runai-top-node.md

 ## Description

-Show list of nodes (machines), their capacity and utilization
+Show list of Nodes (machines), their capacity and utilization.

 ## Synopsis